JolonB/JolonB.github.io/index.md

 ### University

 *Victoria University of Wellington*
-Bachelor of Engineering (Hons)
+Bachelor of Engineering with First Class Honours
 Electronic and Computer Systems Engineering
-2017 - present
+2017 - 2020
-Average grade: A
+Average grade: A+

 ### College